stegua/stegua.github.com/source/_posts/2013-02-05-gomory-cuts-with-cplex.markdown

 layout: post
 title: "From blackboard to code: Gomory Cuts using CPLEX"
 date: 2013-02-05 15:22
+updated: 2013-05-16 15:15
 comments: true
 published: true
 categories: [integer programming, cutting planes, CPLEX]
 sharing: true
+description: "How to derive Gomory Cuts from the tableau computed by CPLEX"
+cover:
 ---

 **Edited on May 16th, 2013**: fixes due to [M. Chiarandini](http://imada.sdu.dk/~marco/)